-To obtain copies of your medical/dental records, please see the Copying Records section of this page.
+To obtain copies of your medical/dental records, please see the section below.

 When you are ready to Separate/Retire, your Medical and Dental Record will be checked out to you.
-It is your responsibility to turn those records into your Personnel Support Detachment, for processing with your Retirement/Separation package.
+It is your responsibility to turn those records your Personnel Support Detachment for processing with your Retirement/Separation package.

 All Army/Air Force personnel are required to complete a DD 2870 (Authorization for Disclosure of Medical or Dental Information).
 Once completed and submitted to our office, the member’s Medical and Dental Record will be mailed to the separating or retiring member’s command.

 Need Medical Information